 I’m also impressed by where he started and where he is now.
 There’s his atypical food background — Colicchio is self-taught and didn’t attend culinary school like most of his colleagues.
 He started cooking at home with this mother and grandmother, and the help of Jacque Pépin’s French cooking manuals La Technique and La Methode.
 He continued to hone his skills on his own before he began cooking in a local restaurant in Elizabeth, NJ at the age of 17.

 He went on to cook in some of the top kitchens in New York City including Gotham Bar & Grill and Mondrian.
 He partnered with Danny Meyer to open Gramercy Tavern in 1994, and sold his shares in 2006, moving on to open Craft, just one block away in the Flatiron District.
 Colicchio was awarded the title of Best Chef-New York by the James Beard Foundation in 2000, and Best New Restaurant for Craft in 2002.
 He is the recipient of five James Beard medals in total.
 He has authored three cookbooks.

-Moreover, his normal-guy appearance makes him completely approachable –– I’ve always felt that I could easily have a sit-down and chat over a glass of wine or a meal, and time would run out long before our conversation would.
+What’s more, his normal-guy appearance makes him completely approachable –– I’ve always felt that I could easily have a sit-down and chat over a glass of wine or a meal, and time would run out long before our conversation would.

 Have you eaten at any of Tom Colicchio’s restaurants?
 I’d love to hear about your experience.